ATV, Snowmobile and Boating While Intoxicated in MN

-When it comes to your blood alcohol level, the law in Minnesota does not distinguish between ATV/boating DUIs and a DUI in a car.
-You may have been charged with boating under the influence/boating while intoxicated (BUI/BWI) or an ATV DUI if your blood alcohol content was determined to be greater than .08 at the time.
-The consequences of these DUIs/DWIs are also pretty similar to those of driving a car under the influence – for first time offenders, punishments may include up to 90 days in jail and fines of up to $1,000.
+When it comes to your blood alcohol level, the law in Minnesota does not distinguish between the different vehicles you may be driving.
+You may have been charged with boating under the influence (BUI/BWI) or a recreational vehicle DUI if your blood alcohol content was determined to be greater than .08 at the time.
+The consequences of these DUIs/DWIs are also similar to those of driving a car under the influence – for first time offenders, punishments may include up to 90 days in jail and fines of up to $1,000.
 If there are aggravating factors, the punishment may be even more severe.
 These factors include:

 A passenger under age 16 being present at the time of the offense

 With the combination of several aggravated factors, your charges may escalate all the way up to a felony DUI/DWI.
 This can mean a fine of up to $14,000 and up to seven years in jail!
+Clearly, any DUI or DWI should be taken seriously – even if you received the charge during a leisurely weekend on the water or the trails.
 Remember that these charges will be relevant if you have a DUI or DWI in the future, even if you are driving a different type of vehicle at that time.

-Issues That Arise With ATV and Boating DUI/DWI Charges
+Issues That Arise With Recreational Vehicle and Boating DUI/DWI Charges

 The issues that arise with prosecuting an ATV or boating DUI/DWI are again similar to those you would see if you were driving a vehicle on the road.
 Primarily, it can be difficult for officers to follow standard operating procedure when conducting a blood alcohol content test, which may make the information inadmissible in court.
 There are many steps to be followed during a DUI/DWI arrest, and sometimes at least one step is missed by the arresting officer.